oberzs/duku/DC_DOCS.md

 Global objects provide data that has been passed from the Rust code.

-`world` defines values that are set for each framebuffer target.
+`world` defines values that are set for each canvas target.

 | Name               | Type       | Description                                                   |
 | ------------------ | ---------- | ------------------------------------------------------------- |